 You will also be asked to name:

-- The five most important publications to which you have made a significant contribution;
+- Up to five most important publications to which you have made a significant contribution;

-- Five international conferences or workshops at which you have given presentations;
+- Up to five international conferences or workshops at which you have given presentations;

-- Five public or internal notes to which you have contributed personally;
+- Up to five public or internal notes to which you have contributed personally;

-- For experimentalists, three experiments in which you have participated.
+- For experimentalists, up to three experiments in which you have participated.

 Candidates in Theoretical Physics can apply only once per year, with deadline in early September.

 Please note that all the documents you upload will remain attached to your Smartrecruiters profile.
 You do not need to upload them again for other applications you might submit.